shoutem/shoutem.github.io/_posts/1-1-9-MissingFields.md

 ---
 layout: doc
-permalink: /docs/getting-started/final-polishing
+permalink: /docs/getting-started/missing-fields
 ---

-# Final polishing
+# Add missing properties
 <hr />

 Extension we've built until now is cool, but we want to add extra fields in data and show them on DetailsScreen.
 We also don't want to show only same photo when rendering row.